 The initial public offering price of the ADSs is substantially higher than the pro forma as adjusted net tangible book value per share of our outstanding ordinary shares on a per ADS basis immediately after the completion of this offering.
-Purchasers of the ADSs in this offering will experience immediate dilution of \$10.52 per ADS, assuming an initial public offering price of \$16.00 per share, the midpoint of the estimated initial public offering price range shown on the front cover page of this prospectus.
+Purchasers of the ADSs in this offering will experience immediate dilution of \$11.02 per ADS, based on the initial public offering price of \$17.00 per share.
 In the past, we issued options to acquire ordinary shares at prices significantly below the initial public offering price.
 To the extent these outstanding options are ultimately exercised, investors purchasing ADSs in this offering will sustain further dilution.
 For a further description of the dilution that you will experience immediately after this offering, see "Dilution."